MarcDiethelm/xtc/README.md

 To disable module testing set `enableModuleTesting` to false in the config.<br>
 To use the classic QUnit display in the page set `QUnitFE.showUi` to true.<br>
 QUnit adds a symbol to the HTML title indicating the test status.
 To disable set `QUnitFE.alterTitle` to false.

+### Asset Building: Grunt

+After editing your frontend styles and scripts you need to re-generate the assets for the frontend.
+You have already installed grunt-cli globally.
+Now in your project enter `grunt`.
+That's it.
+[Grunt](http://gruntjs.com/getting-started) will build your assets and also watch all your JS and Less/CSS source files as configured in [Gruntfile.js](http://gruntjs.com/sample-gruntfile).
+When you edit them it re-generates the assets automatically.
+You will have to restart Grunt for it to register [any files in new folders](https://github.com/gruntjs/grunt-contrib-watch/issues/70) though!
+(This will be fixed eventually.)

+**Note:** The generated assets are written to `frontend/public/build` which is ignored by git.
+Every developer on a development team must be able to create the assets on the fly.
+Committing the files would produce tedious merge conflicts after every pull.

+Start grunt with `--dist` option to create minified production assets in `frontend/public/dist` and then commit them.
+After that you're go for deployment.

 ### Static Assets